pandammonium/blipper-widget-old/README.txt

 = 0.0.5 =

+* Added: styling!
+You can now change the border of the widget, including the line style, the thickness and the colour.
+You can also change the background colour and the text colours.
 * Changed: the display of the date is now optional.
-It is on by default so as not to change previous behaviour.
+It is on by default for backwards compatibility.
 * Improved: handling of options.
 * Improved: exception handling.